 This is a very special, yet very simple recipe, I got from my brother-in-law Billy Kelley, who spends several months each year in Florence, Italy.
 He isn’t a cook.
 He’s an artist who paints in his studio all day and then goes out to eat in some of that city’s best restaurants.

-You could use a light rice dish too.
+A light plain rice dish would work too.
 Just be sensitive not to overpower the crisp tangy taste of the parmesan cup.
 Be creative.
 Use your imagination.
 What else could you fill this with?

-- Imported parmesan cheese (Don’t skimp here.
+- Imported parmesan cheese.
+Parmigiano-Reggiano is best.
+(Don’t skimp here.
 I once tried using the cheese they sell in a jar at the supermarket and it didn’t work.
 The cheese would not melt and it made me wonder if it was cheese at all.)

 - Equipment: A nonstick frying pan.

 - Step 1 Warm up the nonstick frying pan.